 Similarly I could use it to speculate about my deluded or dense Neapolitan darling who somehow manages to misunderstand my perfect Italian WhatsApp missives about where and when to meet:

-While the future perfect tense is part of standard Italian, I mentioned earlier that it is a bit esoteric, and that is because most Italians tend to use other workarounds to avoid using it, especially in conversation.
-One such common alternative is dopo + past infinitive:
+While the future perfect tense is part of standard Italian, most Italians tend to use other workarounds to avoid using it, especially in conversation.
+One such common alternative is: dopo + past infinitive, like in this example: